• Contact us

 The discovery of Carbon 60 led to Kroto, Curl and Smalley being awarded the 1996 Nobel Prize in Chemistry.

-Why is it called a buckyball?
+Why is C60 called a buckyball?

 After conducting reactivity experiments on the C60 fullerene molecules, Kroto and his colleagues concluded that Carbon 60 formed a cage-like spherical structure, in the form of a regular truncated icosahedron, or something like a hollow soccer ball.